-The Company utilizes the light vehicle production forecasting services of IHS Markit.
-The IHS Markit mid-January 2022 forecast for light vehicle production for calendar year 2022 are approximately 15.2 million units for North America, 18.5 million units for Europe, 11.4 million units for Japan and Korea, and 24.3 million units for China.
+The Company utilizes the light vehicle production forecasting services of S&P Global Mobility.
+The S&P Global Mobility mid-January 2023 forecast for light vehicle production for calendar year 2023 are approximately 15.1 million units for North America, 16.5 million units for Europe, 11.7 million units for Japan and Korea, and 26.6 million units for China.

-Based on the foregoing, the Company estimates that top line revenue for calendar year 2022 will be between \$1.87 and \$2.02 billion.
+Based on the foregoing, the Company estimates that top line revenue for calendar year 2023 will be approximately \$2.2 billion.
 All estimates are based on light vehicle production forecasts in the primary regions to which the Company ships product, as well as the estimated option rates for its mirrors and electronics on prospective vehicle models and anticipated product mix.
-The Company continues to see order rates and booked business that allow for these estimates with an expected vehicle production increase in 2022, as well as an increase in 2023 compared to 2022.
-Continuing uncertainties, including: impacts of the COVID-19 pandemic on economic and industry conditions, including impacts on customers, the supply chain, and the labor market; light vehicle production levels; supplier part or material shortages; automotive plant shutdowns; sales rates in Europe, Asia and North America; challenging macroeconomic and geopolitical environments, including tariffs and potential tax law changes; OEM strategies and cost pressures; customer inventory management and the impact of potential automotive customer (including their Tier 1 suppliers) and supplier bankruptcies; work stoppages, strikes, etc., which could disrupt shipments to these customers, make forecasting difficult.
+The Company continues to see order rates and booked business that allow for these estimates with an expected vehicle production increase in 2023, as well as an increase in 2024 compared to 2023.
+Continuing uncertainties, such as: volatilities in customer orders; light vehicle production volumes; supplier part or material shortages, including electronics supply chain constraints; the Ukraine-Russia conflict; labor shortages; automotive plant shutdowns; sales rates in Europe, Asia and North America; challenging macroeconomic and geopolitical environments, including inflation, tariffs and potential tax law changes; OEM strategies and cost pressures; customer inventory management and the impact of potential automotive customer (including their Tier 1 suppliers) and supplier bankruptcies; work stoppages, strikes, etc.; could disrupt shipments to customers and make forecasting difficult.

-The Company is estimating that the gross margin will be between 35% and 36% for calendar year 2022.
+The Company is estimating that the gross margin will be between 32% and 33% for calendar year 2023.
 Historically, annual customer price reductions have placed significant pressure on gross margin on an annual basis.
-Given the current revenue forecast and projected product mix for 2022, the Company hopes it may be able to offset certain raw material cost increases, as well as labor related cost increases with lower than historical annual customer price reductions and and improved operational efficiencies, but there is no certainty of being able to do so.
+Given the current revenue forecast and projected product mix for 2023, the Company hopes it may be able to offset certain raw material cost increases, as well as labor related cost increases with pricing adjustments and improved operational efficiencies, but there is no certainty of being able to do so.

-The Company also currently estimates that its operating expenses, which include E, R & D and S, G & A, are expected to be between \$230 and \$240 million for calendar year 2022, due in part to continued investments that support growth and launch of new business as well as development of new products, which are primarily staffing related.
-The Company continues to invest heavily in technology directed at funding the development of its current product portfolio and create iterations of those products that help keep its products new and attractive to our customers.
+The Company also currently estimates that its operating expenses, which include E, R & D and S, G & A, are expected to be between \$260 and \$270 million for calendar year 2023, due in part to continued investments that support growth and launch of new business as well as development of new products, which are primarily staffing related.
+The Company continues to invest heavily in technology directed at funding the development of its current product portfolio and creating iterations of those products that help keep its products new and attractive to our customers, as well as new products.